pavpen/rust-depedency-injection-design/Design.md

       type ID was stored in the `Request` object, `request_ref` or `request_value` returns it as `Some(injected_result)`.
 If no such value was stored, it returns `None`.
+  * Able to inject only specific types.
+Can't inject an unknown type implementing a trait this way, since `std::any::TypeId` requires a specific type.
 * [Pavex](https://github.com/LukeMathWalker/pavex/blob/main/ARCHITECTURE.md)
   uses its own build tool in order to perform code generation before building.
 It uses the 'classic' style of listing injected services as function